suhana66/IdeaHub/README.md

 6. Sqlite3 Library in Python
 7. Exception Handling in Flask
 8. Server-side Session in Flask
-9. Security in Flask (Password Hash)
+9. Password Hash
+10. Virtual environments in Python

 ## Installation